nimrodSerokTAU/evo-sim/README.md

 - Department of Computer Science, Columbia University

 This research was supported by the Israel Science Foundation (ISF) [2818/21 to T.P.].

+E.W., N.S., A.M., and N.E. were supported in part by a fellowship from the Edmond J. Safra Center for Bioinformatics at Tel Aviv University.
+The list-based, tree-based, and super sequence algorithms were developed by A.M. and are described in his PhD thesis.

+The code in this repository was mostly written  by Nimrod Serok and Elya Wygoda.